DIY Dried Citrus Holiday Garland — An Easy Way to Make Your Home Holiday Ready

 What is a dried citrus garland?

 Your new favorite decoration for your window, mantle, staircase, or hallway.
-It’s a string of dried citrus that can be hung, draped, or woven in with decorations around your home.
+It’s a string of dried citrus (or any dried fruit) that can be hung, draped, or woven in with decorations around your home.

-Any way you choose to use it – your garland will look stunning.
+Any way you choose to use it – your citrus garland will look stunning.

 Dried citrus for garland